ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

 ## Step 4.
 Update the Sysdig agent to collect IPMI metrics
 {: #ipmi_step4}

+### Kubernetes Sysdig agent
+{: #ipmi_step4-1}

-Run the following command to edit the configmap and add information about the IPMI targets that you want to monitor:
+Run the following command to edit the configmap and add information about the hosts where the IPMI exporter is configured:

 ```
 kubectl edit configmap sysdig-agent -n ibm-observe
 ```
 {: pre}

+Modify the yaml file to add the prometheus configuration of the IPMI exporter:

 ```yaml
 log: